“First of all respect your paper!”

 The imprint of the felt gives the paper its initial texture.

-Before being dispatched, they may be be given a final inspection & pressing.
+Before being dispatched, they may be given a final inspection & pressing.

 Some papers are tougher than others & this is due to subtle variations in the way they are made.
-For instance, the fiber selection used, the pressure used to consolidate the sheet and the concentration and method used to harden the gelatine size, will all affect how the paper reacts.
+For instance, the fibre selection used, the pressure used to consolidate the sheet and the concentration and method used to harden the gelatine size will all affect how the paper reacts.

 The best handmade watercolour paper will be a joy to work with and gives beginners a tough, forgiving surface.

 P.S.
 A big thanks to Chris from Griffen Mill handmade paper for his help and advice on the process of making handmade watercolour paper.

 The 3 surfaces of Watercolour paper